wolfvanman/CurserBusinessAppIFA/docs/employee-manual.md

 ## Logging In

-1. You will receive an email invitation to join the Financial Advisor Portal.
+1. You will receive an email invitation to join the CurserBusinessAppIFA.
 2. Click the link in the email to set up your password.
 3. Once your password is set, you can log in at [https://your-domain.com/login](https://your-domain.com/login).
 4. Enter your email address and password.